 Expenditures are recorded when the related fund liability is incurred, except for unmatured interest on general long-term debt which is recognized when due, and certain compensated absences and claims and judgments which are recognized when the obligations are expected to be liquidated with expendable available financial resources.
-General capital asset acquisitions are reported as expenditures in governmental funds and proceeds of general long-term debt and acquisitions under capital leases are reported as other financing sources.
+General capital asset acquisitions are reported as expenditures in governmental funds and proceeds of general long-term debt and inception of leases and SBITAs are reported as other financing sources.